 If the shape of a sample is quite different from that of the population, it is not a good estimation of the population.

 In either case, the sample makes a different estimate of the population shape, known as sampling variation.
-The larger variation the samples make, the greater the sampling variation is.
+The larger the variation the samples make, the greater the sampling variation is.

 A small standard error tells that the samples are likely to produce estimates close to the population, whereas a big standard error tells that the samples may produce estimates far away from the population.

 Lots of teachers have shown an interest to use the films in their courses.
-This shows that dancing as a pedagogical tool has attracted more attention from science and education fields.
+This shows that dancing as a pedagogical tool has attracted more attention from the science and education fields.

 Copyright © 2018 Knowridge Science Report.
 All rights reserved.